godzilla-reject/fobb/100 Utilities/110 Reference Notes/111 Lists/Tags List.md

 	- **Limited** This tag always has a qualifier.
 Actions with this tag can only be used a number of times per engagement.
 The number of uses is given in the qualifier.
 	- **Mana** This tag always has a qualifier.
 Actions with this tag cost mana to use, and that cost is given in the qualifier for this tag.
 	- **Move** This tag always has a qualifier.
 Actions with this trait allow the user to move as part of the action, up to a number of spaces given in the qualifier. *This is a type tag.*
-	- **Open** An action with this tag can only be used if its the first action of that type you take on your turn.
+	- **Open** An action with this tag can only be used if its the first action of that type the user takes on their turn.
 	- **Plan** *Explore* actions with this tag directly affect an engagement.
 Any given engagement can only be affected by 1 *Plan* action per player.
 	- **Reach** This tag always has a qualifier. *Strike* actions with this tag have their effective targeting area (or reach) increased by the qualifier.
 	- **Riposte** This tag always has a qualifier, and always is accompanied by the *Block* tag.
 Actions with this tag allow a counterattack after successfully blocking an attack.
 This counterattack can be any *Strike* action that requires a number of actions given in the qualifier (that you could otherwise perform.)